 One of the most popular search engines in the world is Google.
-You can visit Google's informative safety centre for simple step by step guides - www.google.com/familysafety/tools top right hand corner.
+You can visit Google's informative safety centre for simple step by step guides - www.google.com/familysafety/tools

 Here are a few options available to you; they truly are simple to set, promise.